Koskela teen murder

-The Koskela teen murder happened in Koskela, Helsinki, Finland on 4 December 2020.
-The victim of the homicide was a 16-year-old boy.
-The police charged three boys, all aged 16, with the murder.
+The Koskela teen murder was a homicide that occurred in Koskela, Helsinki, Finland on 4 December 2020.
+The victim was a 16-year-old, the name of whom has yet to be released by Finnish law enforcement due to privacy regulations.
+The police charged three juvenile males, all aged 16, with the murder.
 They were incarcerated in the Helsinki District Court on 10 December.
 The perpetrators and the victim knew each other beforehand.
 According to the police, the motive for the act was to punish the victim for some earlier activity.

 The prosecutors requested a sentence of nine years in prison without parole for the accused.
 The district court gave an intermediary sentence on 24 March 2021, sentencing the accused to psychiatric assessment.

 The final verdict was given on September 3, 2021 in the Helsinki District Court, where the three defendants received prison sentences of 10 years one month, 9 years 2 months, and 8 years 2 months respectively.

 Background

 The victim of the homicide was a 16-year-old boy, who was described as loyal, nice, gifted and personal, but also as very lonely and quiet.
 He had met two of the accused already in kindergarten and went to school together with them in Käpylä.
 He met the third member of the accused in high school.
 One of the victim's schoolmates described the victim and one of the accused as being best friends during primary school.
 The victim had, however, suffered extensive bullying since primary school, at the hands of both the accused as well as students.
 The bullying had begun as name-calling and insulting, but later progressed to physical violence.
 In his last years the victim had suffered from severe depression and his circle of friends had shrunk.

 The victim's parents long sought for help for their son, and in autumn 2020 the victim was placed in a state care in Helsinki per his parents' request.

 Before the homicide, the accused had robbed the victim in August 2020.
 The robbery had involved violence and the victim was robbed of property and money.
 The incident was reported to the police in September.
 The accused had repeatedly assaulted the victim since summer.
 According to the police, the killers viewed the victim as submissive and treated him like a "rag doll" they could abuse.
 The theme of the assault and homicide was a "punishment game" connected to the bullying.